 HFC's Main Campus is on the southwest corner of Ford Road and Evergreen, north of and adjacent to the University of Michigan-Dearborn campus.

 HFC's East Campus is home to HFC’s Michigan Technical Education Center (M-TEC) and the state-of-the-art Nursing building.
 East Campus is on Schaefer Road just north of Rotunda.

 Henry Ford College was originally founded as Fordson Junior College, established by the Dearborn Fordson Public Schools Board of Education in 1938.
 For a brief period, it shared physical space with Fordson High School, operating functionally as "grades 13 and 14" for students in the district, before broadening its audience, its programs, and its mission as a standalone College.

 The Trade School's assets were given to the College to extend existing College programs, and to provide scholarships for Trade School alumni who might wish to continue their education.
-The College renamed itself Henry Ford Community College in honor of the Trade School's bequest, and in honor of the values Henry Ford instilled in all the entities he created or inspired.
+The College renamed itself Henry Ford Community College in honor of the Trade School's bequest, and in honor of the middle-class work ethic that Henry Ford instilled in all the entities he created or inspired.

 Leadership and Presidents

 As part of the Dearborn Fordson Public Schools at its founding, the College was originally led by a director or dean.
 The founding director was Kenneth MacLeod, who remained at the helm until 1943.
 Then, for two years during World War II, the College suspended operations, reopening in 1946 under a new dean, Fred Eshleman, after whom today's College library is named.
 In 1964, James McCann took over as dean.
 In the succeeding years, the Board was impressed with his leadership and upgraded his role.
 In 1966, the Board resolved, "That the title of Dean of the Henry Ford Community College be changed to President, effective immediately; and that Omer James McCann be so appointed to the position.”